-When Jaclyn Smith, a Centennial Scholar and Caldwell Fellow, graduated from the College of Textiles last May, she took with her an impressive list of achievements: a B.S. in Polymer & Color Chemistry (PCC) – Medical Textiles Concentration, a B.S. in Biochemistry, and minors in Genetics and Biotechnology.
+When Jaclyn Smith, a Centennial Scholar and Caldwell Fellow, graduated from the Wilson College of Textiles last May, she took with her an impressive list of achievements: a B.S. in Polymer & Color Chemistry (PCC) – Medical Textiles Concentration, a B.S. in Biochemistry, and minors in Genetics and Biotechnology.
 Those credentials and connections she made with past Centennials led her to Johns Hopkins School of Medicine, where this fall she started in the Biochemistry, Cellular, and Molecular Biology Ph.D. program.
-Read how the Centennial Scholarship program helped lead Jaclyn to two summers of research at Harvard with College of Textiles’ alumni which ultimately helped change her career path.
+Read how the Centennial Scholarship program helped lead Jaclyn to two summers of research at Harvard with Wilson College of Textiles’ alumni which ultimately helped change her career path.

 How did you choose to dual major in PCC and Biochemistry at NC State?

 When I first entered college, I didn’t know what I wanted to major in.
 I started out in Textiles and randomly picked PCC since I had enjoyed chemistry in high school.
 It turned out to be a great spur of the moment choice since I really enjoyed learning about applications of chemistry.
 When I took the introductory biochemistry course, I really enjoyed the new perspective on the biopolymers I was learning about in PCC.
 I added the double major to get a complex understanding of the chemistry of biopolymers and their biological functions.